grahamegrieve/vocab-poc/readme.md

 HL7 Vocbulary Repository

-This repository contains the master content for the vocabulary content for HL7 v2, v3, CDA, and FHIR.
+This repository contains the master content for the vocabulary content for HL7 v2, v3, CDA, CIMI and FHIR.

 For documentation around working with the vocabulary content, see http://wiki.hl7.org/index.php?title=Vocabulary_Maintenance_Process